top of page

 BSc (Hons) Psychology, AAPI and AssocMAPS

-Lianna is a friendly and empathic provisional psychologist who is committed to establishing approachable and trusting relationships with clients and families to help them navigate challenges and implement positive, lasting change.
+Lianna is a friendly and empathic psychologist who is committed to establishing approachable and trusting relationships with clients and families to help them navigate challenges and implement positive, lasting change.
 Her approach is fun, collaborative, and grounded in person-centred care.
+Drawing upon evidence-based techniques from cognitive-behavioural therapy (CBT) and mindfulness, Lianna seeks to empower clients with the knowledge and skills they need to master their challenges in an engaging and patient way.

 Lianna has experience working with children, adolescents, and families across a range of presentations including neurodivergence (autism, ADHD, dyslexia), anxiety, low mood and various behavioural difficulties.
 Her multidisciplinary approach ensures that she engages with schools, allied-health professionals, and parents so that support and strategies extend beyond the therapy room and become integrated into her client’s daily lives.